Skagaströnd: Geography

-The Skagaströnd municipality is bordered to the north and south by the municipality of Skagabyggð and to the east by Sveitarfélagið Skagafjörður.
+The Skagaströnd municipality is bordered to the north and south by the municipality of Húnabyggð and to the east by Sveitarfélagið Skagafjörður.
 Measuring just 49.4 km2, it is the sixth smallest municipality in Iceland by land area.

 The only village within the municipality is the now eponymous village of Skagaströnd, which lies at the foot of the Spákonufell (/is/; 'Seeress' Mountain'), a culturally significant landmark and the highest point in Skagaströnd, standing 640 m above sea level.
 On the northwest edge of the village is the Spákonufellshöfði (/is/; 'Headland of the Spákonufell'), a 22.5 ha nature preserve and park.

 The nearest town is Blönduós, 18 km to the south.
 Road 74, by which Skagaströnd is connected to Route 1, begins at Blönduós' eastern limit.
 Skagaströnd is situated 32 km as the crow flies east-northeast of Sauðárkrókur, the regional capital of the Northwestern Region; however, due to the rough terrain the journey between the two settlements by road is more than 50 km.